Tax Stuff and IRS Notes

 List of Tax Deductions on an Individual Return 1040

-Federal Tax Credits for Individual Taxpayers
+Federal Tax Credits for Individual Taxpayer

 Normal Schedule C Expense Categories